 Add the flour, powdered sugar, and salt to a medium mixing bowl and mix.
-Add the pieces of cold vegan butter and cut (mix) with a fork until the mixture is crumbly with small lumps.
+Add the pieces of cold vegan butter and cut in (mix) with a fork until the mixture is crumbly with small lumps.

 Remove the dough from the refrigerator and place it on a lightly floured surface.
 If the dough has gotten too cold from being left in the refrigerator longer, press it between your palms until it softens a little to prevent the dough from breaking when it’s rolled out.
 If the dough does break while rolling, press it back together using your fingertips.
 Roll the dough out until it’s about 1/8” (3 mm) thick.

 Lift up an edge of the rolled crust and slide a 9-inch (23-cm) tart pan underneath.
 It may be helpful to have a second person slide the tart pan so you can use both hands to lift the crust.
 Gently press the crust into the corners and edges of the pan, then trim anything that’s hanging over the edges (you can use the edge of the tart pan to cut the dough by pressing with your fingers).
 Make sure that the sides of the crust extend to the top of the pan all the way around.
 If there are any areas missing crust, you can press some of your trimmed dough into the empty areas.
 Use a fork to poke holes in the bottom of the crust, then place the pan and crust back in the refrigerator for another 30 minutes.